cisco/mindmeld/source/userguide/entity_recognizer.rst

   - Bigrams: { w\ :sub:`-3`\ w\ :sub:`-2`, w\ :sub:`-2`\ w\ :sub:`-1`, w\ :sub:`-1`\ w\ :sub:`0`,  w\ :sub:`0`\ w\ :sub:`1`, w\ :sub:`1`\ w\ :sub:`2`, w\ :sub:`2`\ w\ :sub:`3` }

 To retrain the classifier with the updated feature set, pass in the :data:`my_features` dictionary as an argument to the :data:`features` parameter of the :meth:`fit` method.
-This trains the entity recognition model using our new feature extraction settings, while continuing to use Workbench defaults for model type (MEMM) and hyperparameter selection.
+This trains the entity recognition model using our new feature extraction settings, while continuing to use MindMeld defaults for model type (MEMM) and hyperparameter selection.

 .. code-block:: python